Solutions

 Are solution pages a catalogue of off-the-shelf products?

-No. Industry, region, and use-case lenses are framing views — they route into service engagements scoped to your specific environment.
-The Products lens is the only one that points to packaged software (FigChat, Nexus, BidGenie, EveryPage), and each of those still admits self-hosting and bespoke extension via Veso Labs.
+No. Industry, region, and use-case lenses are framing views.
+They route into service engagements scoped to your specific environment.
+The Products lens is the only one that points to packaged software (FigChat, Nexus, BidGenie, EveryPage), and each of those still supports self-hosting and bespoke extension via Veso Labs.

 What is the difference between a service engagement and a product?